prince-ph0en1x/prince-ph0en1x.github.io/pages/my-dharma.md

 T: So is it with god.
 Theists agree on how they experience god.

 A: But so are dreams.
-That brings us to the dream argument.
-Both mayo and god generates electrical signals in the neurons.
+That brings us to the [dream argument](https://en.wikipedia.org/wiki/Dream_argument).
+Both mayo and god generate electrical signals in the neurons.
 Both dream and reality do.
-Why is one more real and another is fiction.
+Why is one more real and another is fiction?
 Dreams are real in my argument.
-Dreams are fragments of real thought caused by neural impulsed.
+Dreams are fragments of real thought caused by neural impulses.
 They are as real as thinking of the notion of a god.
 Both create realistic signals.
 But just as we agree on dreams being just thoughts and not occurring in the physical world, so are divine miracles.

 T: How do you distinguish that the mayo taste is physical while the dream of mayo is not?

 A: Sensor fusion?
 In dreams, the starting sensor data is missing.
 We don't remember the exact sight, smell or taste; we directly experience the mayo.
 In reality, the low-level sensor data is also accessible.
-It's not always black or white - under the effect of alcohol sometimes feels like dreamy, because we start to lose reception of the sensor data.
+It's not always black or white - under the effect of alcohol sometimes we feel dreamy, because we start to lose reception of the sensor data.

-T: So is the feelings like loneliness, boredom, fear, also fake
+T: So are the feelings like loneliness, boredom, fear, also fake?

 A: No they are not.
 They are supported by idle sensor organs, or physical activities, etc.